23 Story Place, Taupo Domain, Taupo

 No biography is currently available for this construction professional

 The former Magazine lies within the well-preserved earthwork remains of the Armed Constabulary redoubt in Taupo Domain, Taupo (NZAA archaeological site U18/2).
 It is the only structure within the fortification to have survived, although other historic remnants are preserved in the form of banks and ditches, archaeological deposits and exotic trees.
 The building lies on flat ground, close to the top of a steep scarp which runs down to the Waikato River.
-Both the building and the redoubt lie in a historic reserve that is owned by the Crown and administered by the New Zealand Historic Places Trust) until its transfer to Tuwharetoa in 2019 as part of a Treaty settlement.
+Both the building and the redoubt lie in a historic reserve that was administered by Heritage New Zealand (formerly New Zealand Historic Places Trust) until its transfer to Tuwharetoa in 2019 as part of a Treaty settlement.

 The former Magazine is a small stone structure, almost square in plan.
 It measures 3.35m. x 2.95 m., and is approximately 2.3. m high.
 The shorter western and eastern ends of the structure are gabled, supporting a shallow-angled roof.
 The building has a doorway in its eastern side, giving access to a single internal room.
 There are no windows or other apertures.